KatAKlettke/KatAKlettke.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About Kat A. Klettke
-permalink: /about/
+permalink: /aboutkat/
 ---

 # I am many things.

-A writer, gamer, autist, learner, coder, worldbuilder, christian, lover, in no particular order.
+A writer, gamer, autist, artist, learner, coder, worldbuilder, christian, lover, in no particular order.

-## Projects
+## Current Project
 Currently I'm very excited about my pet project - [Yvari](https://www.worldanvil.com/w/yvari-imoenkim).

 Yvari started as a crazy idea when it occured to me I wanted to try my hand on gamedev.
 If you want to learn it, what better way to do so on a personal project?
 And clearly you can't use an existing franchise, so I had to invent my own.